gato-gordo/ignacio-prado-blog/_drafts/2015-09-18-wizard-guide-to-black-box-abstraction.markdown

 ---
 layout: post
-title:  "Managing Complexity with Black-Box Abstraction: An Introduction to the Wizard Book"
+title:  "Functional Decomposition: An Introduction to the Wizard Book, Part I"
 date:   2015-09-18
 categories: [sicp, lisp, computer science, program design, black-box abstraction]
 ---

-*This blog post is adapted from a lightning-talk I gave at MakerSquare on 9/18/2015*
+*These next two blog posts are adapted from a lightning-talk I gave at MakerSquare on 9/18/2015*

-The main purpose of this talk is simply to make you aware of the [Wizard Book][sicp]: what it is and why I think working through it makes a great complement and possible next step to the training we get at [MakerSquare][ms].
-As way of introducing the distinctive style and thinking of the authors, I will focus on their concept of "black-box abstraction", a simple tool that allows developers to manage the complexity of scaling systems.
+The main purpose of this talk is simply to make you aware of the [Wizard Book][sicp]: what it is and why I think it makes a great complement to the training we get at [MakerSquare][ms].
+By way of introducing the distinctive style and thinking of the authors, I will focus on their concepts of "functional decomposition" and "black-box abstraction", simple techniques for designing and managing the complexity of scaling systems.

 "Wizard Book", Whaa?
 ====================
 The first question you are likely to ask is, "what do mean, `Wizard Book`?"
-The `Wizard Book` is the nickname for Harold Abelson, Gerald Jay Sussman and Julie Sussman's  `*The Structure and Interpretation of Computer Programs* (1986)`.
-It's colloquially known as the `Wizard Book` because of the illustration on the front cover:
+The `Wizard Book` is the nickname for Harold Abelson, Gerald Jay Sussman and Julie Sussman's  *The Structure and Interpretation of Computer Programs* (1986).
+It's colloquially known as the `Wizard Book` because of the cover illustration:

 ![SICP](https://mitpress.mit.edu/sicp/full-text/book/cover.jpg)

-The wizard on front cover is itself, however, a reference to a powerful metaphor for programming that the authors use to introduce the book:
+The cover illustration is itself a reference to a powerful metaphor for programming that the authors use to introduce the book:

 > We are about to study the idea of a *computational process*.
 Computational processes are abstract beings that inhabit computers.
 As they evolve, processes manipulate other abstract things called *data*.
 The evolution of a process is directed by a pattern of rules called a *program*.
 People create programs to direct processes.
 In effect, we conjure the spirits of the computer with our spells.